funatsufumiya/git_gdrive_interop_without_lfs/README.md

 - You need `rgh` command to use the script.
 You can install it by `cargo install rustgenhash`.
 - `gdrive-checker` just checks local files only.
 Not communicates with Google Drive.
 So you can use any method like FTP or Dropbox instead of Google Drive.
-- Why is `list.txt` and `hash.txt` separated is, this method sometimes users (mostly I) would forget updating hash.
+- Why `list.txt` and `hash.txt` separated is, this method sometimes users (mostly I) would forget updating hash.
 In this case, you can also use `gdrive-checker check list assets` to check only the list.
 So you can modify `list.txt` also by hands without hash checking.

 ## License